RubyRubenstahl/feathers-rc/readme.md

 # Feathers React Components

-`feathers-rc` is a collection of React components designed to make building react apps backed by feathersjs a delightful experience.
+Feathers is an elegant, flexible, and powerful nodejs backend API layer that is a pleasure to work with.
+Feathers React Components was created to leverage the app/service model that makes feathers so easy to work with.

+Feathers React Components is a set of components that make building Feathers frontends in React as delightful as building Feathers backends (and vanilla javascript, using the client library).

+## Awesome!
+Tell me more!!!

+### What is Feathers?

+Feathers is a nodejs API layer that provides a standardized way to create REST and websocket (via socketio or primus) CRUD APIs that can be transparently be backed by a variety of storage solutions such as in-memory, browser localstorage, mongodb, most flavors of SQL, and more.

+A feathers app can easily be configured to provide realtime websocket events for CRUD transactions as well as allowing for custom events.

+This barely scratches the surface of what Feathers is.
+If you're not familiar, I'd strongly encourage you to learn a bit more about feathers before you look at Feathers React Components.

+### What does Feathers React Components do for me?

+Feathers React Components allows you to consume Feathers APIs, including (optionally) automatic handling of realtime updates.

+All FRC components must be wrapped by a `FeathersAppProvider` component, which either accepts or creates a Feathers app instance. `FeathersAppProvider` uses the React Context API to provide the app to FRC components.

-`FeathersApp` acts as a root component, which provides access to the feathers app to other components contained within it.
+`FeathersApp` provides a reference to the app along with websocket connection status information.

-`FeathersGet` and `FeathersQuery` allow you to declaritively query the server, passing data and other releavent data.
+The `FeathersGet`, `FeathersQuery`, and `FeathersFindOne` (the query components) each recive a query and uses the render prop pattern to pass down fetch state, errors, and nomalized results along with a reference to the app.

+All of the query components have a boolean input prop called `realtime`, which enables realtime updates (see below for more).

+### How do realtime updates work?

+When a query component is mounted with the realtime prop set to `true`, it registers a listener for each of the Feathers service event types (`create`, `remove`, `update`, and `patch`).

+When a `create` or `remove` event is received, the query is simply re-executed as there's no way to know how the results of the query would be affected.

+When a `patch` or `update` event is received, the data stored within the query component's internal state updated to reflect the change.

+Listeners are automatically cleaned up when the component unmounts

 ## IMPORTANT!

-Please not that this package is in early development and is **not production ready!!!**
+Please note that this package is in early development and is **not production ready!!!**

-## A contrived example
+## Enough!
+Show me a contrived example!

 ```jsx
 import React, { Component } from "react";